colorfulscoop/tfdlg/examples/transformers-gpt2-ja/model_card.md

 ## License

-All the models included in this repository are distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+All the models included in this repository are licensed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).